PyTables/PyTables/doc/source/usersguide/libref.rst

     group, it can not have any further children below it (i.e. it is an end node).

-    This definition includes all nodes which contain actual data (datasets handled by the Table - see :ref:`TableClassDescr`, Array - see :class:`Array`, CArray - see :class:`CArray`, EArray - see :class:`EArray`, and VLArray - see :class:`VLArray`
-    classes) and unsupported nodes (the UnImplemented
-    class - :class:`UnImplemented`) these classes do in fact inherit from Leaf.
+    This definition includes all nodes which contain actual data (datasets handled by the Table - see :ref:`TableClassDescr`, Array - see :ref:`ArrayClassDescr`, CArray - see :ref:`CArrayClassDescr`, EArray - see :ref:`EArrayClassDescr`, and VLArray - see :ref:`VLArrayClassDescr` classes) and unsupported nodes (the UnImplemented class - :ref:`UnImplementedClassDescr`) these classes do in fact inherit from Leaf.